MyUNiDAYS/StyleGuide/LESS/README.md

 For example, you should never have to create two different button styles, instead use modifiers.

-Prefix class names according to the following:<br> `t-` typography styles<br>
+Prefix class names according to the following:<br> `.t-` typography styles<br>
-`c-` component styles<br>
+`.c-` component styles<br>
-`l-` layout styles<br>
+`.l-` layout styles<br>

 #### Modifiers

-Modifiers should be used for giving a component a alternative style.
-Modifiers should always be prefixed with a hyphen.
+Modifiers should be used for giving a component an alternative style and should always be prefixed with a hyphen.

-`c-button -secondary`
+`.-secondary`

 #### Nesting

 Do not nest selectors unnecessarily.
-This will increase specificity and limit where else you can use these styles.
+This will increase specificity and limit the reusability of these styles.

 When nesting, use a child selector where possible.